rajat19/GravityTicTacToe/README.md

 # GravityTicTacToe

-Play tic tac toe by using force of gravity
+A cool way to play tic tac toe game.
+Just rotate your mobile to left or right to make all blocks fall with the pull of gravity